[Last updated: 1 February 2026, unless otherwise noted]

 Other Requirements

 The directors and executive officers of the issuer should have appropriate experience and expertise to manage the group's business.
 The character and integrity of the directors, management and controlling shareholders of the issuer will be a relevant factor for consideration.
 The issuer's board must also have at least two non-executive directors who are independent and free of any material business or financial connection with the issuer.
 Independent directors must comprise at least one-third of the issuer's board.
-A director will not be independent under any of the following circumstances: (a) if he is or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years; (b) if he has an immediate family member who is employed or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the remuneration committee of the issuer; or (c) if he has been a director for an aggregate period of more than nine years (whether before or after listing), save that such director may continue to be considered independent until the conclusion of the next annual general meeting of the issuer.
+A director will not be independent under any of the following circumstances: (a) if they are or have been employed by the issuer or any of its related corporations in the current or any of the past three financial years; (b) if they have an immediate family member who is employed or has been employed by the issuer or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the remuneration committee of the issuer; or (c) if they have been a director for an aggregate period of more than nine years (whether before or after listing), save that such director may continue to be considered independent until the conclusion of the next annual general meeting of the issuer.
 Further requirements as to the independence of directors are set out in the Code of Corporate Governance (as defined below).

 Additional Requirements in relation to issuers incorporated outside of Singapore (Foreign Issuers)